IBM-Cloud/terraform-provider-ibm/website/docs/r/network_interface_sg_attachment.html.markdown

 Provide a resource to attach security group to a network interface.
 This allows attachments to be created and deleted.

-For additional details, see the [Bluemix Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Virtual_Network_SecurityGroup_NetworkComponentBinding).
+For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Virtual_Network_SecurityGroup_NetworkComponentBinding).

 ## Example Usage